 If you want to set yourself apart from the crowd then go a step further and design your own shirt.
 With the help of cutting edge technology, creating your own customised clothes has never been easier.
-Online companies like Printful allow you to add any pattern or vibrant design to blank garments via their website that are then printed, cut and sewn by expert designers.
+Online companies like Printful allow you to add any pattern or vibrant design to blank garments, like custom printed hoodies, via their website that are then printed, cut and sewn by expert designers.
 You can even create a slogan t-shirt with your own personal mantra or a motivational phrase that moves you.
 A great way to express yourself, indeed.
 Moreover, if you have always dreamt of becoming a fashion designer here is your chance.
 With print on demand options available, you can easily sell your own original designs online at the click of a button.

 Another technique you can use to customize your clothes is by screen printing with fabric paint.
 Although not as easy as sending off your designs to be made via the web, with some practice it’s pretty simple and rewarding to do at home; all you need is a screen, a squeegee, some ink, a piece of paper and a craft knife, and you’re good to go.